Interim Director of Graduate Studies

 Margo Gray

-Margo has over a decade of experience in the nonprofit and arts communities and believes in building relationships between disciplines and demographics to create more equitable opportunities for learning and advancement.
-She has served as Director of Member Services at Donors Forum, where she led professional development programming and networking for grant makers.
-She is the founder of Playable Artworks, a sponsored project of Springboard for the Arts, chaired the Gender Equity Committee at the Chicago Storefront Summit, and has developed equity and sensitivity procedures.
-Margo holds a BA from Grinnell College and an MFA from Carnegie Mellon University, and she was a Fulbright Fellow at the Moscow Art Theatre School.
+Margo has two decades of experience in the nonprofit and arts communities and believes in building relationships between disciplines and demographics to create more equitable opportunities for learning and advancement.
+They served as the inaugural co-chair of CCAPS’s Inclusivity Council and have continued to serve as a Council member and co-chair of the Strategy and Measurement Committee.
+Margo’s previous experience includes serving as Director of Member Services at Donors Forum.
+Margo holds a BA from Grinnell College and an MFA from Carnegie Mellon University, and they were a Fulbright Fellow at the Moscow Art Theatre School.

 Margo advises for the MPS in Arts and Cultural Leadership, MPS in Civic Engagement, MPS in Sexual Health, Sex Therapy Certificate, and Transgender and Gender Diverse Health Certificate.